Edward-K1/validatedata/README.md

 ```

 Custom messages can be set by adding a key that matches the format, `{rule}-message` e.g range-message, length-message, et cetera.
-They are recommeded since the present defaults might be too generic in some circumstances
+They are recommended since the present defaults might be too generic in some circumstances

 **Parameters**